Coryse2/Mes-Charmantes-Carottes/README.md

 # Mes-Charmantes-Carottes

-A website for junior gardeners, inspired by my 5 years old daughter
+A website for junior gardeners, title inspired by my 5 years old daughter Realized under the control of my 8 years old chief gardener

 Make gardening easy with Mes Charmantes Carottes Respect seasons and follow your plantation with a calendar